-Although Q-Park's business potentially has an impact on all 17 SDGs, we have identified three that align most with our business, strategy and objectives and where we believe we can make a difference.
+Although Q-Park's business potentially has an impact on all 17 SDGs, we have identified three that align most with our business, strategy and objectives and development and human well-being, with where we believe we can make a difference.
 These are SDG 7 (Affordable, reliable, sustainable and modern energy), SDG 9 (Industry, innovation and infrastructure) and SDG 11 (Sustainable cities and communities).